aldanor/qoi-rust/README.md

 ### License

-Dual-licensed under the terms of both the MIT license and the Apache License (Version 2.0)
+This project is dual-licensed under MIT and Apache 2.0.